Terms You Should Know

 3. Presentation: At Rhetoric in Action Day, hosted by USF’s FYC program, students will present their multimodal remediation (or a portion of it) for a diverse audience of their peers.

-This project will be assessed using the Project 3 Rubric.
+This project will be assessed using this rubric: Project-3-_-Composing-Multi-modal-Arguments-1102.

 Written Argument Early Draft